Honey calories per tablespoon: 64 kcal

 Frequently Asked Questions

-Is natural honey genuinely healthier than organic processed cane sugar?
+Is honey healthier than sugar?

-How much liquid honey per day is considered nutritionally acceptable?
+How much honey per day is reasonable?

 CalMind